Small perturbations of polytopes: Weak limits of contrast sequences

 To prove the reverse Brunn-Minkowski inequality, Fillastre first shows that the volume functional is convex on a given cone of coconvex bodies, and then uses the homogeneity of the volume to deduce the desired $\tfrac{1}{n}$-convexity.
-Translated into our setting, this leads us to investigate how limits of $P$-coconvex sequences behave under suitable projective transformations.
-As a result, we obtain the following strengthening of Lemma \ref{lemma_m_face_concave_density}.
+Translated into our setting, this leads us to investigate how limits of $P$-contrast sequences behave under suitable projective transformations (in the sense of projective geometry).